nandantumu/raceline_editor/README.md

 # Raceline Editor
+**This project is in a very early stage, and builds may differ greatly or be non-functional.
+This software is offered as-is, but contributions are welcome.**

 The Raceline Editor module provides an intuitive interface for graphic editing of racelines, making it easy to visualize, modify, and optimize racing lines for various tracks.